 White test and modified White test(Wooldridge)

+How to detect heteroscedasticity using White test?
 This test was developed by White (1980) to identify cases of heteroscedasticity making classical estimators of the parameters of linear regression unreliable.
 The idea is similar to that of Breusch and Pagan, but it relies on weaker assumptions as for the form that heteroscedasticity takes.
 This results in a regression of the quadratic errors by the explanatory variables and by the squares and cross-products of the latter.
 The statistic used is the same as the test-Breusch Pagan, but due to the presence of many more regressors, there are here 2p+p*(p-1)/2 degrees of freedom for the Chi-square distribution.

 In order to avoid losing too many degrees of freedom, Wooldrigde (2009) proposed to regress the squared errors by the model predictions and by their square.
 This reduces to 2 the number of degrees of freedom for the Chi-square.

-Correcting for heteroscedasticity in XLSTAT
+How to fix heteroscedasticity in XLSTAT

 Newey West and other estimators